Tuesday, 8 August 2023

 Corfu is located very strategically for many countries north

 We were only there for the morning and passengers could disembark and go ashore.
-There were quite a few other cruise ships docked there however so we chose not to fight through thousands of sightseers.
-That afternoon we continued north through quite choppy seas towards Montenegro accompanied by a though-provoking lecture from Prof Bertrand on the geopolitics of the Mediterranean.
+As there were quite a few other cruise ships docked there, we chose not to fight through thousands of sightseers so stayed on board.
+That afternoon we continued north through quite choppy seas towards Montenegro.
+Our journey was accompanied by a though-provoking lecture from Prof Bertrand on the geopolitics of the Mediterranean.

-This vessel disgorged thousands into the cobbled streets of old Corfu
+This vessel disgorged thousands of eager tourists into the cobbled streets of old Corfu

 No comments: